el3302/network-batch-file/README.md

 # network-batch-file

-a batch file to run ping,tracert and ipconfig, and to save reports.
+A Batch file that can be used to run ping,tracert and ipconfigtests to screen or saveed to file.

+##Version: 2.0.2
+>Release Date: 4th February 2018